alexge50/Stacked/README.md

 ```

 Upcoming features:
+* useful arguments
 * function calls (ie. call a set of instruction from another file)
-* an parsing error log for the entire file